 From Atakpame we move to the tropical forests surrounding Kpalime, a town with a rich colonial past which is now an important trade center.
 Visit of the market and of the arts center.

-At night, walk in the forest to discover the mysterious world of the tropical forest in the darkness and so meet with the majesty of the tropical trees, the sounds of tam-tams and the echoes of wild animals.
+Walk in the forest to discover the mysterious world of the tropical forest so meet with the majesty of the tropical trees, the sounds of tam-tams and the echoes of wild animals.
 Under the guidance of a local entomologist, we will learn about endemic butterflies and insects.

 A day fully dedicated to enjoy the incredible atmosphere of the spectacular Millet Festival, a celebration full of colors and jewels.

 The festival consists in seven days of religious and social celebration during which people renew their love, unity and solidarity and express their gratitude to God for all the blessings received (good harvests, abundance, good health and protection from enemy).